httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 # Interaction with Key Response Header Field

-Client Hints may be combined with Key response header field ({{I-D.ietf-httpbis-key}}) to enable fine-grained control of the cache key for improved cache efficiency.
+Client Hints may be combined with Key response header field ({{KEY}}) to enable fine-grained control of the cache key for improved cache efficiency.
 For example, the server can return the following set of instructions:

 ~~~ example
   Key: DPR;partition=1.5:2.5:4.0